datafaker-net/datafaker/docs/documentation/usage.md

 To generate a more predictable random result, it's possible to provide a seed value to the Faker.

-When providing a seed, the instantiatiton of Fake objects will always happen in a predictable way, which can be handy for generating results multiple times.
+When providing a seed, the instantiation of Fake objects will always happen in a predictable way, which can be handy for generating results multiple times.

 === "Java"